Public housing: Taiwan

+In the late 1990s, due to an oversupply of housing units in the private market, the government decided to halt large-scale public housing projects, except for the continued redevelopment of military-dependent villages.
+This shift aimed to prevent issues like collusion between officials and developers, as well as competition with private developers.

+Since the 2010s, with real estate speculation driving urban housing prices up, the government has focused on new types of public housing initiatives.
+These include affordable housing units for sale through public-private partnerships and social housing projects intended for rental, such as Taiwan’s "Social Housing" (社會住宅) initiative.
+However, there have been recurring concerns about potential collusion between government officials and developers in these new projects.

 Vietnam

 From the 1960s to the 1980s, Vietnam built Khu tập thể (KTT), socialist-modeled apartment blocks on the periphery of cities for civil servants, state-owned companies' workers, and military personnel.
 Market reforms in the late 1980s resulted in the partial privatization of the KTT, which were sold to low- and low-middle income populations.
 The KTT have since become dilapidated, due to a lack of municipal funding for repairs and maintenance, and been the target of demolition, displacement, and redevelopment for high-income populations.

 In the 2010s, Vietnam has experienced a surge in property prices, with the affordable housing stock shrinking by 7% of the entire housing stock from 2014 to 2016, and apartment prices rising by 90% between 2017 and 2020.
 Developers are not interested in social housing projects since they are not profitable, even amidst rising demand from workers, so the Ministry of Construction requires funding to build 294,600 social housing units in the 2021 – 2025 period.